Being a Registered Dietitian Nutritionist

-A Registered Dietitian (RD) is considered the top nutrition expert who will link good nutrition to better health.
-The RD credential is the only credential nationally recognized in foods and nutrition.
+A Registered Dietitian Nutritionist (RDN) is considered the top nutrition expert who will link good nutrition to better health.
+The RDN credential is the only credential nationally recognized in foods and nutrition.
 This credential is necessary for most employment in the health care industry as well as for many other opportunities in foods and nutrition.
-For this reason, it is expected in the future that the RD credential will be a greater requirement in this growing field.
+For this reason, it is expected in the future that the RDN credential will be a greater requirement in this growing field.

-The RD credential is earned following completion of academic training, supervised practice experience, and the successful passage of the nationally administered board exam.
+The RDN credential is earned following completion of academic training, supervised practice experience, and the successful passage of the nationally administered board exam.

 There are two different pathways you can take to become a dietitian.